singh-man/books/crackingTheCoding/13_java.md

 ---

 Despite their similar sounding names, final, finally and finalize have very different purposes.
-To speak in very general terms, final is used to control whether a variable, method, or class is "change­ able".
+To speak in very general terms, final is used to control whether a variable, method, or class is "change­able".
 The finally keyword is used in a try/ catch block to ensure that a segment of code is always executed.
 The finalize() method is called by the garbage collector once it determines that no more references exist.

 Further detail on these keywords and methods is provided below.